Hosting the Best of the Best – Which Cities Have Been Olympic Host Cities?

 Due to the number of steps and hoops there are to jump through, the process generally begins whopping nine years in advance.
 And every two years cities are allowed to make a bid to host the Olympics.

-Yes, it is.
-This time around there have been some changes, and the city of Los Angeles was awarded hosting status 11 years out.
+Yes, it has.
+Recently, there have been some changes, and the city of Brisbane was awarded hosting status 11 years out.
 The whole process was updated in 2014.
 It is more complicated, and arguably a lot more fair than the historic methods.
 It is split into three distinct phases:

 Phase 1 – Applicant